sytabaresa/kingly/README.md

 updated state (i.e. a new control state, and a new extended state) and the actions to perform on the interfaced system.

-Let's take a very simple example to illustrate those equations.
+Let's take a very simple example to illustrate these equations.
 The user interface to specify is a [password selector](https://cdn.dribbble.com/users/522131/screenshots/4467712/password_strength.png).
 Visually, the user interface consists of a passowrd input field and a submit password button.
 Its behaviour is the following :
 - the user types